 What are VRBO/Homeaway fees?

 They lately became more greedy every year after being acquired by Expedia.
 They did not use to charge the guest, but only host until 3 years ago but now similar to Airbnb, they charge the guest between 9-13% service fee.
-But for the host, there are two options: 1) Pay $499/yr listing fee plus 3% of bookings 2) Pay per booking model of 8% (of which 3% is processing fee).
+But for the host, there are two options: 1) Pay $499/yr listing fee plus 3% processing fee of bookings 2) Pay per booking model of 8% (of which 3% is processing fee).
 They charge the security deposit on guests card, and it is easier for host to hold the deposit against damage.
 Depending on the payment model, they pay the host around 5-7 days after the payment was made or guest checked-in.
 If you connect VRBO to your PMS such as Ownerrez, you are then supposed to collect all charges but VRBO booking fees (these fees are separately charged to the guest) using your own payment processor, which means you do not pay 3% processing fee and collect the funds immediately.
 In pay per booking model, they bill you for the 5%.

 What are Flipkey/Tripadvisor fees?